 Edit Selected Object or Area

 and flatten (spread out) her brightness distribution.
 Areas are

-outwards.
-Edge effects can be blended out.
+can be automatically blended out.

 Copy and Paste Selected Areas

 There is a special tool for copying hair and

 other irregular shapes.
 Drag over the area with the mouse,

 clicking as needed on colors to be selected or suppressed.
 This

 can be tedious if the background contrast is weak.
 This example is

 need more time to get the feel of this tool.